 Among other things, I have worked on translating from American English to Polish; let me focus on that.

-Translating Emily Dickinson, the grammatical gender of the bee requires a conscious approach.
+With translation of poetry by Emily Dickinson, the grammatical gender of the bee requires a conscious approach.
 In Polish, the bee is a she.
 Not to “re-orient” the verses “sexually”, the translator may need to go “up the family tree”, that being the Apidae.
-In the Apotheosis (Love, XVIII), I use the Polish trzmiel, grammatically masculine.
-In the humorous Bee (Nature, XV) I prefix the biological taxonomy the way for human names, pan pszczoła; Polish does not require capitalization with such fabular uses, though Mr. Bee would in English.
-Two worlds (Nature, XX) have the Polish brzmik, as
+In the APOTHEOSIS (Love, XVIII), I use the Polish trzmiel, grammatically masculine.
+In the humorous BEE (Nature, XV) I prefix the biological taxonomy the way for human names, pan pszczoła; Polish does not require capitalization with such fabular uses, though Mr. Bee would in English.
+TWO WORLDS (Nature, XX) have the Polish brzmik, as